Battle of Cape Passaro: End of the battle

-Walton had succeeded in capturing, by his own account, four men-of-war, a bomb vessel and a storeship in addition to burning four other men-of-war.
+Walton had succeeded in capturing, by his own account, four warships, a bomb vessel and storeship in addition to burning four other warships.
 Having repaired his damaged ships, Byng entered the port of Syracuse, then held by Savoyard troops under the Count of Maffei and blockaded by the Spanish army.
-From there Byng dispatched five captured Spanish ships of the line and four Spanish frigates to Port-Mahon under a heavy escort.
-One of his ships, Gaztañeta's San Felipe, took fire accidentally and blew up with most of his crew; 160 British and 50 Spaniards.
-According to Spanish accounts, shortly after the action, a captain of the British fleet made a complaint to the Marquis of Lede in the name of Byng, stating that the Spaniards had fired first.
+From there, Byng sent nine Spanish prizes, five ships of the line and four frigates, to Port Mahon under heavy escort.
+One of the prizes, San Felipe, was set on fire accidentally and blew up, killing most of the men onboard: 50 Spanish prisoners and 160 members of the British prize crew.
+According to Spanish accounts, shortly after the battle, a captain of the British fleet made a complaint to the Marquis of Lede in the name of Byng, stating that the Spaniards had fired first.
 Gaztañeta and his officers were dispatched to Augusta in a felucca, having taken an oath not to take up arms against the Habsburg armies for four months.
 Of the haul of Spanish prisoners taken – 2,600 who were wounded or sick, were also freed.
 Of the Spanish ships which escaped to Malta, where the Sicilian galleys under the Marquis of Rivaroles were still anchored.
 The Grand Master of the Knights Hospitaller, the Catalan Ramon Perellos y Roccaful, was a sympathiser of the House of Habsburg and refused entry to the Spanish.